Yes, there is such a thing as cheap Paris travel and no, you shouldn't miss out on this wonderful city just because it happens to be expensive.

 Below are 21 kinds of things you can do for free or very cheaply in Paris - enough to keep you busy for a month.

 1. Don't pay to sleep.

-3. Avoid restaurants and pack your lunch.
+3. Go one better and pack your lunch.

-5. See all the sights - from the outside.
+6. See all the sights - from the outside.

-Keep track.
-Some days, believe it or not, you may not spend your $15.
+That's right, keep track.
+Some days, believe it or not, you may not spend your entire budget, especially if you're eating street food or fast food (don't worry, it's not as bad as it sounds).
 Carry the extra over to the next day.
 At some point, you may allow yourself a splurge.
-Even a wonderful meal in a good homecooking restaurant may set you back under Euros 10 so if you've been careful, you may be able to do this once or twice.
+Even a wonderful meal in a delicious restaurant or bistrot can be found for under €20 so if you've been careful, you can treat yourself more often.

 8. Check the passes.

-10. Be creative about souvenirs.
+9. Be creative about souvenirs.